-“Wow, it has only been 6 years since it ended.
+“Wow, it has only been six years since it ended.
 That’s scary,” I say.

-Diana looks at me, “I know; I’ve asked some people here about it, but they don’t generally want to talk about it.”
+Diana looks at me.
+“I know; I’ve asked some people here about it, but they don’t generally want to talk about it.”

 “You just have to find a way to put it in the back of your mind; be cautious but open your mind to all the wonderful things Guatemala has to offer,” she says.